monsoonmaelstrom/book2/book2.md

 ### 6 - I Want to Be Sedated ^^3200 words^^

-It’s two days later and we’re all riding to the port to board a ship and spend the next month and a half being bored out of our minds.
+It’s two days later and we’re all riding to the Lusigan port to board a ship and spend the next month and a half being bored out of our minds.

 At least we’ll be heading back to Branton—where hopefully I’ll be able to get some answers—instead of hanging around that stupid house.
 And when we get back, Reese’s churro shop is going to be my first stop.

 Liam told me a few days ago that he got the key for the Ginnelstreet flat from Reese.
 She told him it was his mother's.
 That may or may not be true, and I intend to find out.
 Either way, she knows a lot more than the rest of us.
 And I wouldn’t mind having some churros too.
 Two birds with one stone.

 I wonder if she knew who I was the first time Liam brought me in.
-I wouldn’t have thought so, but if she was as good of friends with my mother as Peter claims, she may have taken one look at me and figured it out.
+I wouldn’t have thought so, but if she was as close with my mother as Peter claims, she may have taken one look at me and figured it out.

 If all these people could just mind their own fucking business none of us would be in this mess.